wapcaplet/spass/README.md

 Usage
 -----

 Run `spass` from the command-line to see usage notes.
-At present, the only argument is the minimum passphrase length (in characters).
+The first argument is the minimum passphrase length (in characters).
 Examples:

-    $ ./makepass.rb 12
+    $ spass 12
     hive frighten

-    $ ./makepass.rb 24
+    $ spass 24
     moppet castigator harvesters

-    $ ./makepass.rb 32
+    $ spass 32
     munificent icebound raymond clorets

 Passphrases are guaranteed to be at least as long as the given number, but may be longer.
+By default, the words are taken from `/usr/share/dict/words`;
+if you want to use words from a different dictionary, pass a second argument:

+    $ spass 12 my_words.txt

 MIT License